Thousands demand justice at Brisbane rally

-Thousands of people have packed inner-city Brisbane to protest police brutality against indigenous Australians and call for justice for those who have died in custody.
+Thousands of people have flocked to inner-city Brisbane to protest police brutality against indigenous Australians and call for justice for those who have died in custody.

-Crowds spilled from King George Square to neighbouring blocks, with people packing stairwells and balconies, brandishing signs calling for reform in Queensland and across the globe.
+Crowds spilled from King George Square to neighbouring blocks, with people packing stairwells and balconies to get a view while others brandished signs calling for reform in Queensland and across the globe.

-Speakers, including elders and traditional owners, detailed police brutality against members of their own families.
+Speakers, including elders, traditional owners and African Australians, detailed police brutality against members of their own families and racism they had experienced.

 “We rise together and we speak in one voice against racism … and legislation that takes away our freedom in this country … our right to have a voice, our right to be free,” Wangan and Jagalingou man Adrian Burragubba said.